Our Hawai’i Center

-The result was that our booth attracts not only vegetarians and vegans, and those who want to eat more consciously, but even folks with a standard diet who come simply because they have heard about how good the food is, and they want to see whether it’s true.
+The result was that our booth attracted not only vegetarians and vegans, and those who want to eat more consciously, but even folks with a standard diet who came simply because they had heard about how good the food was, and they wanted to see whether it was really true!

 Poof the Magic Rabbit found a home in Gentle World when he was taken to a local kill shelter after being abandoned by our neighbors.

 And now, we are proud family to Freedom and Fawn (pictured here), who had no chance of being rehomed as a pair, so they crept into our hearts instead, and stayed there.